Things You'll Need:

 Step 1

 Shoot down the wall with a pressure washer's fan spray.
 Use smooth, even strokes to cover the entirety of the wall, not just the area on which you notice mold growth.
 This forcefully removes most of the mold spores from your wall's paint and crevices.
-If you do not have a pressure washer, use a garden hose with a sprayer attachment to rinse the wall as best as you can.
+If you don't have a pressure washer, use a garden hose with a sprayer attachment to rinse the wall as best you can.

 Step 2